InderParmar/Tailor4Job/CONTRIBUTING.md

 # Contributing to Tailor4Job

 Thank you for considering contributing to Tailor4Job!
-This guide will help you set up the development environment, understand the structure of the project, and use tools like formatters and linters to maintain code quality.
+This guide will help you set up the development environment, understand the structure of the project, and use tools like formatters, linters, and testing frameworks to maintain code quality.

 ## Table of Contents
 - [Getting Started](#getting-started)